-An increase in your insurance price is the most likely reason you’d be looking to switch car insurance companies, and there are many reasons insurance rates can fluctuate—such as a change in vehicles or location.
+An increase in your car insurance price is the most likely reason you’d be looking to switch car insurance companies, and there are many reasons car insurance rates can fluctuate—such as a change in vehicles or location.
 Major life events like these can impact the cost and coverage needed on an auto insurance policy.
-If you need to update your policy to include new life changes, or recent changes have increased the cost of your current plan, now is a good time to shop around for better prices.
+If you need to update your car insurance policy to include new life changes, or recent changes have increased the cost of your current plan, now is a good time to shop around for better prices.

 Getting started with finding a new car insurance provider

 Once you’re ready to make the switch, there are a few things you’ll want to do to get started finding a new provider that’s right for you.

 Whether it’s directly getting in touch with your insurer or checking out quote comparison sites like The Zebra, Insurify, or Compare, it’s never been easier to find out how much you can save per month on premiums for auto insurance.
 Take advantage of these sources so you can find the plan and the provider that is best for you before switching car insurance companies.

 Odds are that you have a friend whose car insurance company is the one you’re considering.
 Be mindful of what they’re spending in premiums, but don’t be shy about asking for their opinion, what services are offered, and if they’ve ever had to file a claim.
 Make sure you check out professional resources like the Better Business Bureau and Consumer Reports for additional guidance.